ManUtdPlaysMC/ManUtdFreedomModRevamped/CONTRIBUTING.md

-# Contributing to TotalFreedomMod #
+# Contributing to ManUtdFreedomMod #
-TotalFreedomMod is a CraftBukkit server plugin designed primarily to support the [Official TotalFreedom Minecraft Server](http://totalfreedom.me/).
+ManUtdFreedomMod is a CraftBukkit server plugin designed primarily to support the ManUtdFreedom Server(http://diamondfreedom.yolasite.com/).
 However, it can be used in a variety of other configurations with minimal fuss.

 For those who wish to contribute, we encourage you to fork the repository and submit pull requests.
 Below you will find guidelines that explain this process in further detail.

 ## Quick Guide ##
 1. Create or find an issue on our [Issue Tracker](https://github.com/TotalFreedom/TotalFreedomMod/issues).
-2. Does your change fits TotalFreedomMod's goals?
+2. Does your change fits ManUtdFreedomMod's goals?
 3. Fork TotalFreedomMod if you haven't done so already.
 4. Make a branch dedicated to your change.
 5. Make your change.